Richard Le Gallienne: The Quest Of The Golden Girl

 The novel "The Quest of the Golden Girl" by Richard Le Gallienne, is a narrative that follows a first-person perspective of a man around thirty who decides to embark on a journey after his sister gets married, initially seeking an ideal "Golden Girl."
-He encounters various individuals and experiences, including discussions on love, marriage, social customs, and personal philosophy.
+He encounters various individuals and experiences, and has discussions on love, marriage, social customs, and personal philosophy.
 The narrator recalls his affectionate encounters with approximately seven different women, and elaborates upon each of his unique experiences, including a relationship with a dancer named Sylvia Joy.
-Eventually, the narrator finds who claims to be the ‘Golden Girl’ in a woman named Elizabeth, who he encounters in a difficult circumstance.
+Eventually, the narrator finds a woman named Elizabeth who claims to be the ‘Golden Girl’, who he encounters under difficult circumstances.

-The novel goes over self-discovery where the main character must interact with other people and then self-reflect with his self.
-He does this for love and wants to find love or a lover, this goes hand in hand with the idea of Decadence.
-One of the terms of decadence is “An intense self-consciousness, a restless curiosity in research, an over-subtilizing refinement upon refinement, a spiritual and moral perversity.”
-With this term, we see the main character go down this route.
-He meets new lovers and spends a lot of time self-discovering and finding out what he wants and what it means to fall in love with others, but also his himself.
-This idea was something to reflect on when looking at the Victorian period and people finding themselves with this new wave of art and ideas moving.
-There were countless other artists, poets, and storytellers expressing themselves and finding themselves.
+In the novel, the protagonist’s interactions with others prompt ongoing self-reflection.
+His pursuit of love aligns with themes associated with Decadence, including intense self-consciousness and a focus on personal desire.
+One definition of Decadence describes it as “an intense self-consciousness, a restless curiosity in research, an over-subtilizing refinement upon refinement, and a spiritual and moral perversity.”
+Throughout the narrative, the protagonist encounters multiple lovers and engages in self-exploration, reflecting on his desires and emotional development.
+These experiences contribute to his understanding of love, both toward others and himself.
+Such themes reflect broader cultural currents of the Victorian period, during which many artists, poets, and writers explored identity and self-expression amid emerging artistic and intellectual movements.

 This piece, utilizing a form of yellow coloring in the color gold, is closely affiliated to the decadent style of the Victorian age.
 Being in close proximity to Oscar Wilde, it isn’t uncommon for Richard Le Gallienne to partake in topics dealing with enthusiasm for beauty.
 Le Gallienne, within a long literary history of works regarding beauty, he upheld aesthetic values, favoring impressionistic appreciation over rigid analysis.
 Though once critiqued for sentimentality, Le Gallienne ultimately earned recognition as a major poet and devoted celebrant of beauty, as shown by the narrator within “The Quest of the Golden Girl”, as he expresses his appreciation for the different women he meets.